-Steven N. Williams is a partner at Cotchett, Pitre & McCarthy and practices exclusively in the fields of litigation, trial, and client counseling with an emphasis on representation of civil plaintiffs injured by cartels.
+Steven N. Williams is a partner at the Joseph Saveri Law Firm and practices exclusively in the fields of litigation, trial, and client counseling with an emphasis on representation of civil plaintiffs injured by cartels.
 Williams has served in a leadership position in many high-profile antitrust cases including:

 - In re Lithium Ion Batteries Antitrust Litigation, MDL 2420, N.D.
 Cal.
 Case No. 13-md-2420 (YGR).